Darkassasin/darkassasin/README.md

 ## 💼 What I Do

 - Architect and lead enterprise-grade applications using modern Java and Angular stacks
-- Build scalable data ingestion platforms with real-time processing pipelines
+- Build scalable data ingestion platforms with near about real-time processing pipelines
 - Automate infrastructure and deploy microservices using Docker & Kubernetes
 - Lead engineering teams, mentor juniors, and conduct technical interviews
 - Stay ahead with evolving tech trends and foster innovation through R&D